meinaart/cypress-plugin-snapshots/README.md

       "timeout": 30000,
     },
-    "updateSnapshots": false,        // Automatically update snapshots, useful if you have lots of changes "backgroundBlend": "difference", // background-blend-mode for diff image, useful to switch to "overlay" }
+    "updateSnapshots": false,        // Automatically update snapshots, useful if you have lots of changes "backgroundBlend": "difference", // background-blend-mode for diff image, useful to switch to "overlay" "diffFormat": "side-by-side"     // Options: side-by-side or line-by-line }
 }
 ```